 It isn’t a rare sight to see people get misled by widely spread false information.
 Whether it’s a friend or social media, myths are a common sight in today’s world.

 You don’t want to fall victim to these fake sunscreen tips.
 Especially in matters of skincare, there should be no compromises.
-Firstly, please check out the basics of sunscreen in the following post: How To Apply Sunscreen.
+Firstly, please check out the basics of sunscreen in the following post: How To Use Sunscreen And Effectively Block More Than 90 Percent Of UV Rays.

 For preventing common mistakes, keep on reading for 9 crucial facts about sunscreen.